 These are some of things I’m planning to do:

 I’ve witnessed many retired people not living a meaningful life.
 Many become sedentary, withdrawn from social activities and think they’ll have plenty to do poking around at home.
-Others become frightened to spend any money as they think their savings or super will run out and basically become old before their time.
+Others spend all their time juggling investments, home loan options and the like.
+They become frightened to spend any money as they think their savings or super will run out and basically become old before their time.
 I also see many that turn into on-call babysitters for grandchildren or full time carers for their elderly parents.

 I understand that it’s a personal choice but it makes me wonder why more retirees aren’t kicking their heels up.
 After the many personal sacrifices they have made working for a living and raising their children you would think that they’d embrace time for themselves?
 Time for travel, seeking out new hobbies or interests, making their health a big priority and spending the kid’s inheritance!